m3db/m3/DOCUMENTATION.md

 If you also want to run and serve the M3 documentation, you need the custom theme, [Victor](https://github.com/chronosphereio/victor).
 Clone or download it into the same directory as the M3 codebase.

-To run some tests and test the production build steps, you need [Docker](https://www.docker.com).
+To run some tests and test the production build steps (this doesn't run M3 itself), you need [Docker](https://www.docker.com).

 ## Folder Structure